My Little Dachshund Survived 4 Nights With Coyotes

 Dennis Alameda, a neighbor we had not ever met or seen before, saw the 15-yearold dachshund we call, Sweetgrass, on June 22nd, the 5th morning of her gone missing.
-Thanks to our flyer his mother showed him, he was keeping an eye out for the badly missed stray .
+Thanks to his mother Mabel showing him our flyer, he was keeping an eye out for the badly missed stray.

 The internet says a dog cannot live longer than 3 days without water; 5 days without food.